Producer Tour

 How to distribute music independently in 2026

-Independent music distribution in 2026 means uploading your masters to a distributor (DistroKid, TuneCore, CD Baby, Producer Tour) who pushes them to ~150 digital service providers (Spotify, Apple Music, Amazon, YouTube Music, TikTok, etc.) and collects royalties on your behalf.
-Distribution covers the recording side only — publishing royalties (PRO/MLC/SoundExchange) require separate registration.
+Independent music distribution in 2026 means uploading your masters to a distributor (DistroKid, TuneCore, CD Baby, AWAL, etc.) who pushes them to ~150 digital service providers (Spotify, Apple Music, Amazon, YouTube Music, TikTok, etc.) and collects master royalties on your behalf.
+Distribution covers the recording side only — publishing royalties (PRO/MLC/SoundExchange) require separate registration with a publishing administrator.
 Doing both well is the difference between earning the full ~$0.005/stream a song is actually worth and leaving 30-50% of royalties uncollected.
+Producer Tour does not distribute music — we sit on the publishing-administration side and pair with whichever distributor you choose.

 Steps

-- Register the publishing side — Distribution collects MASTER recording royalties.
-To collect PUBLISHING royalties (PRO performance, MLC mechanical, SoundExchange digital performance, foreign), register every work with your PRO + The MLC + apply to a publishing admin.
+6. Register the publishing side — Distribution collects MASTER recording royalties.
+To collect PUBLISHING royalties (PRO performance, MLC mechanical, SoundExchange digital performance, foreign), register every work with your PRO + The MLC + apply to a publishing administrator like Producer Tour.
 Otherwise you leave 30-50% of total royalties uncollected.

 FAQ